ash/raku-course/essentials/associatives/exercises/seen-before/index.md

 1. Ask to enter a word.
 2. If the word has been seen once already, print `Seen!`.
-3. If the words has been seen more than once, print `Seen 2 times!`, etc.
+3. If the word has been seen more than once, print `Seen 2 times!`, etc.
 3. Repeat the loop.

 ## Example